-ARTISTRY-1, our Phase 1/2 clinical proof of concept study for nemvaleukin in which nemvaleukin was administered intravenously ("IV nemvaleukin"), was designed to allow us to assess whether nemvaleukin could recapitulate the anti-tumor activity of high-dose rhIL-2 and to assess nemvaleukin's safety profile.
+ARTISTRY-1 Clinical Trial.
+ARTISTRY-1, our Phase 1/2 clinical proof of concept study for nemvaleukin in which nemvaleukin is administered intravenously ("IV nemvaleukin"), was designed to assess whether nemvaleukin could recapitulate the anti-tumor activity of high-dose rhIL-2 and to assess nemvaleukin's safety profile.
 ARTISTRY-1 is a global, multicenter, open-label study with three parts: Part A (dose-escalation monotherapy, 46 subjects), Part B (dose-expansion monotherapy, 47 subjects with melanoma and 27 subjects with RCC), and Part C (combination therapy with pembrolizumab, 166 subjects including 43 subjects rolled over from Part A or Part B).
-The primary endpoints are the incidence of dose limiting toxicities (Part A), the incidence and severity of treatment-emergent adverse events (Parts A, B, and C), and the overall response rate ("ORR") based on the Response Evaluation Criteria in Solid Tumors guidelines version 1.1 ("RECIST 1.1") (Parts B and C).
-These endpoints will be summarized descriptively.
-We have observed anti-tumor activity with nemvaleukin as monotherapy in cancers for which high-dose rhIL-2 had proven efficacy, such as melanoma and RCC.
-In ARTISTRY-1, among six evaluable mucosal melanoma patients as of October 3, 2022, we observed two partial responses ("PRs") (one confirmed, which means it meets the RECIST 1.1 criteria for a PR) and two patients with stable disease, representing an ORR of 33% and an overall disease control rate ("DCR") of 67%.
-Under RECIST 1.1 criteria, which are widely accepted criteria for assessing tumor burden in clinical trials, a PR requires at least a 30% decrease in the sum of diameters of target lesions compared to the baseline sum diameters, a complete response ("CR") means the disappearance of all target lesions and reduction in short axis of any pathological lymph nodes to <10mm, and stable disease is defined as neither sufficient shrinkage to qualify for a PR nor sufficient increase to qualify for progressive disease (which is at least a 20% increase in the sum of diameters of target lesions).
+The primary endpoints are the incidence of dose limiting toxicities (Part A), the incidence and severity of treatment-emergent adverse events (Parts A, B, and C), and the ORR based on RECIST 1.1 as described above (Parts B and C).
+As ARTISTRY-1 was not designed to generate treatment comparisons, these endpoints are summarized descriptively.

+We have observed objective responses with nemvaleukin as monotherapy in cancers for which high-dose rhIL-2 obtained regulatory approval, such as melanoma and RCC.
+In ARTISTRY-1, among six evaluable mucosal melanoma patients as of March 27, 2023, we observed two PRs (one confirmed, which means it meets the RECIST 1.1 criteria for a PR in two consecutive scans) and two patients with SD, representing an ORR of 33.3% and an overall DCR of 66.7%.
+Under RECIST 1.1 criteria, which are widely accepted criteria for assessing tumor burden in clinical trials, a PR requires at least a 30% decrease in the sum of diameters of target lesions compared to the baseline sum diameters, a CR means the disappearance of all target lesions and reduction in short axis of any pathological lymph nodes to <10mm, and SD is defined as neither sufficient shrinkage to qualify for a PR nor sufficient increase to qualify for progressive disease (which is at least a 20% increase in the sum of diameters of target lesions).
 ORR means the percentage of patients who had a CR or PR among the subjects evaluable for antitumor activity.
-DCR means the percentage of patients who had a CR, PR, or stable disease.
+DCR means the percentage of patients who had a CR, PR, or SD.